bjompen/MidiPlayground/README.md

 This is my playground for things and stuff with Midi 2.0.

-Eventually this will be a module for fun/dumb/use(full|less) things to do with Midi in PowerShell.
-It is surprisingly fun.
+~~Eventually this will be a module for fun/dumb/use(full|less) things to do with Midi in PowerShell.
+It is surprisingly fun.~~

+Module can be found [here](https://github.com/bjompen/PSMidi)

 ## Useful links